Embracing Emotional Intelligence: Navigating Stress and Frustration in the Workplace

 2. Regulating Emotions

-- Self-regulation involves taking a step back from one's immediate emotional reactions and choosing a more constructive response.
+Self-regulation involves taking a step back from immediate emotional reactions and choosing a more constructive response.
 Techniques such as deep breathing, taking a break, or practicing mindfulness can help calm the initial emotional response and provide space to think more clearly.

 3. Developing Empathy